Virtual Assistant Tasks and Duties to Outsource

 Have you ever wished you could clone yourself?
 Maybe you don't like yourself enough to make a mini-me, but most of us wish we could do more in less time.

-More and more people are taking steps in that direction by turning to virtual assistants (VA) to offload administrative tasks so that they have more time to focus on moving their businesses forward.
+More and more people are taking steps in that direction, turning to virtual assistants (VAs) to offload administrative tasks so that they can focus more on growing their businesses.

-Typical executives spend 16 hours per week on admin work—most of which can be delegated to a VA.
+On average, executives spend 16 hours per week on admin work—most of which can be delegated to a VA.
+That's time you aren't spending on revenue-driving, KPI-hitting work.

 So, what can a virtual assistant do?
 Let's look at the long list of virtual assistant tasks you can outsource.